Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Followers (フォロワーズ) is a series that talks about a very trendy topic lately: followers on social networks.

-Natsume is a young aspiring actress trapped in part time jobs and as a model with a tyrannic agent that can’t get the role that impulse her career.
-Limi is a famous and successful fashion photographer that wants to become a mother.
-They both live in Tokyo and meet in a shooting, where Limi takes a photo of Natsume in a rage moment and uploads it in her social media.
+Natsume is a young aspiring actress trapped in part-time jobs and as a model with a tyrannic agent who can’t get the role that will impulse her career.
+Limi is a famous and successful fashion photographer who wants to become a mother.
+They both live in Tokyo and meet in a shooting, where Limi takes a photo of Natsume in a moment of rage and uploads it to her social media.
 That moment will change their lives forever.

 7. Kantaro: The Sweet Tooth Salaryman

-As you can see, series about food or related to food are a trend in Japan.
-Japanese love food and cooking there are always many programs about it on TV.
+As you can see, series about food or related to food are trending in Japan.
+Japanese love food and cooking so there are always shows about it on TV.
 Kantaro: The Sweet Tooth Salaryman is a series based on the Saboriman Ametani Kantarou (さぼリー マン飴谷甘太郎) manga by Tensei Hagiwara and Abidi Inoue.

 Tokyo has hundreds of famous patisseries, but Kantaro has an incredible memory and knows exactly what patisseries are in each neighborhood.
-In order to finish your bookstore visits in less time, you have also memorized all the bookstores you need to go to.
-In addition to going to coffee shops and patisseries, in his spare time Kantaro is anonymously the creator of Amablo, a popular review blog specializing in sweet and dessert shops.
+To finish your bookstore visits in less time, you have also memorized all the bookstores you need to go to.
+In addition to going to coffee shops and patisseries, in his spare time, Kantaro is anonymously the creator of Amablo, a popular review blog specializing in sweet and dessert shops.

 8. Close-Knit